Can I take out multiple bad credit loans?

 Should I take out multiple bad credit loans?

 Whether you should take out more than one bad credit loan depends on your ability to repay the loans and why you’re considering borrowing more.
-Be sure to evaluate your financial situation first.
+Carefully evaluate your financial situation before applying for another loan.
+More specifically, understand how much debt you already have, how much income you have each month and what your debt-to-income (DTI) ratio is.

-Most lenders want to see that even after adding a new loan payment, less than 36 percent of your monthly take-home pay will go toward paying off debt.
+Most lenders want to see that, even after adding a new loan payment, less than 36 percent of your monthly take-home pay will go toward paying off debt.
 Some allow a DTI of up to 50 percent.

-However, if your current debt load means you are having trouble making payments, adding more debt may not be the best solution.
+If your current debt load means you are having trouble making payments, adding more debt may not be the best solution.
 Spreading yourself too thin financially can lead to problems down the road.
 These include missed payments that can lead to credit damage and fees.

 It may be more beneficial to focus on improving your credit before applying for another loan.
 But if you need fast funding, be sure to only borrow an amount you can afford to comfortably repay.